-- 2. Hibbertia sp.
-Turramurra (A.Robinson s.n.
-NSW981514) may be distinguished from other species of Hibbertia that have stamens to one side of the ovaries by: "the combination of larger over smaller fine simple hairs, which have pronounced basal tubercles particularly on the upper surface of the leaves; bracts are indistinguishable from the leaves; single sessile flowers borne terminal on larger branches and slender anthers overtop hirsute ovaries" (H. Toelken in litt.
-April 2014). - 3.
-Hibbertia sp.
-Turramurra (A.Robinson s.n.
+- 3. Hibbertia sp.
+Turramurra (A.F.Robinson s.n.
 NSW981514) is endemic to NSW where it is restricted to three known locations in the northern Sydney suburbs of Turramurra, North Ryde and Cheltenham. - 4.
 Hibbertia sp.
-Turramurra (A.Robinson s.n.
+Turramurra (A.F.Robinson s.n.
 NSW981514) grows in a forest with canopy species including Eucalyptus pilularis, E. piperita, E. resinifera, Corymbia gummifera, Angophora costata and Syncarpia glomulifera (H. Toelken in litt.
-April 2014, Robinson in litt.
+April 2014, A. Robinson in litt.
 March 2014).
 The understorey is open with species of Poaceae, Proteaceae, Orchidaceae and Fabaceae including Platylobium formosum, Banksia spinulosa, Acacia myrtifolia and Themeda australis. - 5.
 The number of mature individuals of Hibbertia sp.
-Turramurra (A.Robinson s.n.
+Turramurra (A.F.Robinson s.n.
 NSW981514) is extremely low, with a total of fewer than 20 plants occurring in the known locations. - 6.
 The geographic distribution of Hibbertia sp.
-Turramurra (A.Robinson s.n.
+Turramurra (A.F.Robinson s.n.
 NSW981514) is very highly restricted.
-The area of occupancy and extent of occurrence were estimated to be 12 km2.
-The area of occupancy is based on three 2 x 2 km grid cells, the scale recommended for assessing area of occupancy by IUCN (2014). - 7.
+The area of occupancy (AOO) and extent of occurrence were estimated to be 12 km2.
+The AOO is based on three 2 x 2 km grid cells, the scale recommended by the IUCN (2014). - 7.
 There is little known about the life history of Hibbertia sp.
-Turramurra (A.Robinson s.n.
+Turramurra (A.F.Robinson s.n.
 NSW981514).
 The species was only discovered in 2007.
 Seed production has been observed and plants of different ages have been seen within the largest population (A. Robinson in litt.
-Jan 2014).
+January 2014).
 The species may regenerate from a resprouting rootstock following fires, as seen in most Hibbertia species (H. Toelken in litt.
-Jan 2014). - 8.
+January 2014). - 8.
 There are many threats to the species and associated habitat due to the close proximity of urban areas.
-These threats include habitat loss and disturbances such as people walking for recreation and bike riding.
-(A. Robinson in litt.
+These threats include habitat loss and disturbances such as people walking for recreation and bike riding (A. Robinson in litt.
 March 2014).
 Trampling of plants and compaction of soil leading to altered drainage also threaten known locations (A. Robinson in litt.
 March 2014).
 A part of one site has been fenced to reduce impacts.
 Weeds, including Privet (Ligustrum sp.), Senna and Hydrocotyle bonariensis may impact on some of the locations.
 Illegal dumping and an altered fire regime (including the possibility of a lack of fire) may also pose a threat.
 By having a very highly restricted geographic distribution and occurring at only three locations, Hibbertia sp.
-Turramurra (A.Robinson s.n.
-NSW981514) is prone to the effects of human activities or stochastic events within a very short time period in an uncertain future.
+Turramurra (A.F.Robinson s.n.
+NSW981514) is prone to the effects of human activities or stochastic events within a very short time period in an uncertain future. - 9.
+Hibbertia sp.
+Turramurra (A.F.Robinson s.n.
+NSW981514) is eligible to be listed as a Critically Endangered species as, in the opinion of the Scientific Committee, it is facing an extremely high risk of extinction in New South Wales in the immediate future as determined in accordance with the following criteria as prescribed by the Threatened Species Conservation Regulation 2010: